 Children and Evacuations

-Some emergencies will require sheltering-in-place, but this may mean being stuck at home without power or heating/cooling.
-Prepare accordingly by adding lightweight, non-electric-dependent books, toys or activities to emergency kits to help occupy children and distract and/or entertain them.
-Have a set of non-perishable snacks in case your family has to evacuate to a state or federal shelter.
+In some emergencies, your family may be stuck at home without power or heating/cooling.
+Theses situations can make children anxious, confused, frightened, and even bored.
+Prepare by adding paperback books, toys or activities to emergency kits to help occupy children and distract and entertain them.

 View a list of resources for families and parents planning for emergencies.

 formula and bottles and/or powdered milk (plus extra water), diapers and diaper rash ointment, etc, antibacterial wipes and baggies, etc.Children and Their Response to Disaster